1923 FA Cup final: Clearing the pitch

-Eventually the police, assisted by appeals from the players for the crowd to calm, were able to manoeuvre the spectators to just beyond the touchline, and the game began approximately 45 minutes late, while fans stood around the perimeter of the pitch.
+After the police, assisted by appeals from the players for the crowd to calm, had manoeuvred the spectators to just beyond the touchline, the game began approximately 45 minutes late, while fans stood around the perimeter of the pitch.

 Match

 Tactics

 Both teams employed the 2-3-5 formation typical of the era: two full-backs, three half-backs, comprising one centre-half and two wing-halves, and five forwards, comprising two outside-forwards, two inside-forwards and a centre-forward.
 West Ham's game plan initially centred on the two fast-moving outside-forwards Dick Richards and Ruffell, but Bolton set out from the start to keep the two players contained, rushing at them whenever they got the ball.

 First half

-After just two minutes West Ham half-back Tresadern became entangled in the crowd after taking a throw-in and was unable to return to the pitch immediately.
+After two minutes, West Ham half-back Tresadern became entangled in the crowd after taking a throw-in and was unable to return to the pitch immediately.
 This gave Bolton's David Jack the opportunity to shoot for goal.
-His shot beat West Ham goalkeeper Ted Hufton to give Bolton the lead, and hit a spectator who was standing pressed against the goal net, knocking him unconscious.
+His shot beat West Ham goalkeeper Ted Hufton to give Bolton the lead and hit a spectator who was standing pressed against the goal net, knocking him unconscious.

-Three minutes later Vic Watson received the ball a few yards in front of the Bolton goal but his shot flew over the crossbar.
+Three minutes later, Vic Watson received the ball a few yards in front of the Bolton goal but his shot flew over the crossbar.
 Eleven minutes into the game the crowd surged forward once again and a large number of fans encroached onto the pitch, leading to the suspension of play while the mounted police again cleared the playing area.
-A number of fans, many unconscious, required first aid from members of the British Red Cross on the pitch near the Bolton penalty area.
+Some fans, many unconscious, required first aid from members of the British Red Cross on the pitch near the Bolton penalty area.
 After play resumed, policemen patrolled the perimeter of the pitch to try to keep it clear for the linesmen, after play was resumed.

 Soon after play restarted, West Ham's Dick Richards eluded two Bolton defenders and shot for goal.
 Bolton goalkeeper Dick Pym fumbled the ball but managed to kick it clear before it crossed the goal-line.
 Later, Pym parried a Ruffell free-kick and easily saved a shot that Watson took on the rebound.
 Bolton's John Smith put the ball in the net in the 40th minute, but the goal was disallowed for offside.

 Bolton continued to dominate the match, and were only prevented from scoring again by a strong performance from West Ham full-back Billy Henderson.
-When West Ham attacked, however, Bolton were able to quickly switch to a strongly defensive formation, as players changed positions to form a line of five half-backs.
+When West Ham attacked, Bolton were able to quickly switch to a strongly defensive formation, as players changed positions to form a line of five half-backs.
 This stifled West Ham's attacking style of play and ensured that the Bolton goal was not seriously threatened.
 The score remained 1–0 to Bolton until half-time.